 Nicole Lawler is a third-year law student from Orefield, Pennsylvania.
 She graduated from King’s College, Wilkes-Barre, PA, in 2015 with a Bachelor of Arts in Psychology, Political Science, Theology, and Economics.
 After her first year of law school Nicole worked at the South Asia Human Rights Documentation Centre in New Delhi, India.
-This past summer Nicole was a summer associate at Richards, Layton, & Finger in Wilmington, Delaware.
+For her 2L summer, Nicole was a summer associate at Richards, Layton, & Finger in Wilmington, Delaware.
 Previously, Nicole has interned at the Defenders Association of Philadelphia, the Pennsylvania Institutional Law Project in Philadelphia, and the Delaware Community Legal Aid Society.
 Interests: Prisoner Rights; International Human Rights; Public Defense.

 Jennifer is a third-year law student.
 She graduated from the University of Florida in 2012.
 Jennifer taught fourth grade as a Teach For America corps member in Charlotte for three years prior to law school.
 During her 1L summer, she worked as a legal intern at Children’s Rights in New York.
 Jennifer enjoys meeting new people and exploring new places to eat.
 Interests: Child Advocacy; Juvenile Justice; Education Law.